-There are many reasons to have limited time at a national park: Difficulty getting time away from work, financial constraints; traveling with children, even just lack of time.
+There are many reasons to have to have limited time at a national park: Difficulty getting time away from work, financial constraints; traveling with children, even just lack of time.
 But even if you just have one full day, you can do and see a lot at many parks, including Acadia National Park.

 You know you have one day and now you will only need to remember one name: Mount Desert Island, where the majority of the national park is preserved.
 Once a continental mainland towering with glacial ice sheets, it is now a lake-filled, mountainous island full of attractions and wildlife.
 For one day on this island, plan to get up very early… you will be happy you did.Continue to 2 of 8 below.

 02 of 08

 Once you are awake, grab your much-needed coffee and breakfast and head to the top of Acadia’s most popular attractions—Cadillac Mountain.
 Those driving will have no problem on the 3.5-mile road, equipped with parking.
 Look for Summit Trail which will lead you to the top of the highest east coast mountain north of Brazil.
 What better way to see the sun rise?Continue to 3 of 8 below.